José Enrique Rodó: Literary characteristics

 Ariel belongs to the movement known as modernismo, characterized by its elegance, artistic prose, and worldly references and allusions.
 Even though it is an essay, its ideas are expressed through Prospero's narrative voice.
 Prospero, the teacher, and Ariel are references to the characters in William Shakespeare's The Tempest, and the use of their names is an example of modernismo's desire for cosmopolitism.
 In Ariel, Prospero's seminar includes both famous and lesser-known European authors.
 He makes frequent reference to Goethe, Gaston Deschamps, St. Francis of Assisi, Schiller, and Guyau.
 Prospero also focuses on locations such as Ancient Greece, and he emphasizes Hellenic beauty as the only ideal worthy of imitation.
 Rodó uses Ariel as a metaphor that symbolizes beauty, the spirit, and that which is good.
 The opposite of Ariel is the utilitarian, symbolized by Caliban, and he cites positivismo and nordomanía as two reasons why this movement has gained popularity.
 Ariel is structurally based on binary opposition, and the figures of Ariel and Caliban are diametrically opposed.

 Classical culture

-In Ariel, Rodó surveys the situation Latin America was facing at the end of the 19th century.
-He points out that utilitarianism relies on specialization and materialism, and that consequently, the wealth of our minds is affected.
-Such practice can and will affect the spirit.
-In order for Latin America to revive its spirit, Rodó proposed strict adherence to the aesthetic ideals of the Greek and the Roman cultures.
-He believed both of these embody a sense of beauty, and most important, both realms recognize the significance of devoting oneself to an activity of the mind.
-Art is then a form of learning that finds and enriches the spirit and negates utilitarianism.
+In Ariel, Rodó surveys the situation that Latin America faced at the end of the 19th century.
+He points out that utilitarianism relies on specialization and materialism, which consequently affects the wealth of our minds.
+Such practices can and will impact the spirit.
+To revive its spirit, Rodó proposed a strict adherence to the aesthetic ideals of Greek and Roman cultures.
+He believed that both embody a sense of beauty and, most importantly, recognize the significance of dedicating oneself to intellectual pursuits.
+Art, therefore, becomes a form of learning that nurtures and enriches the spirit while negating utilitarianism.